©2021 William A. Lasher

 We fell into formation as Molly and Kurniawan became more accustomed to the increased power of the new airships.
 The Fiery Crimson Messenger and Amelia Snavely traveled abreast of each other in the lead, and the mother ship followed a few hundred yards behind at a slightly higher altitude.

 As our sailing crew climbed out of the gondola and over the dirigible, we were treated to a magnificent view of the Swiss Alps to the east.
 The atmosphere had dried out, and the visibility was exceptional.
 It seemed as if I could reach out and touch the distant peaks, the air was so clear.

 It wasn’t hard to pick out the iconic Matterhorn as we crossed the border from Switzerland into Italy.
 Late in autumn, the mountains were already blanketed with heavy snowfall.

 The beeline route to Cairo took us over Milan and Bologna, and then out over the Adriatic Sea.
 We didn’t get to see Rome, but on the fourth day we sailed over Athens.
 Using my quadoptical, I could see the Acropolis distinctly.
 The ancient citadel sat on a rocky outcropping a few hundred feet above the city proper.

 It took a full six days to sail from London to Cairo.
 Once we pulled out of the clouds over France, the skies stayed clear and the humidity low as we crossed Italy, Greece, and the Mediterranean Sea.
-We began our descent over the Nile Delta, and could see the Great Pyramids to the south as we found berths at the busy airship port in Cairo.
+We began our descent over the Nile Delta, and we could see the Great Pyramids to the south as we found berths at the airship port in Cairo.